rettersoft/rbs-docs/docs/pm/components.md

 #### Working with Dates

-Besides *$$.DATE* directive, Process Manager also has a date components which supports all [date-fns](https://date-fns.org) features in chain mode.
+Besides *$$.DATE* directive, Process Manager also has a date component which supports all [date-fns](https://date-fns.org) features in chain mode.

 ```typescript
 interface {